ScoreBoardMac/scoreboardmac.github.io/index.md

 	<img class="header-image" alt="Scoreboard for mac Main Screen" src="/img/scoreboard_for_mac_light.png">
 </p>

-## ScoreBoard allows you to keep statistics:
+## The scoreboard can display in a sports broadcast:
-- Time (timer or stopwatch)
+- Time (timer or stopwatch) with tenths
 - Additional extra timer with two presets (eg basketball)
 - Goals (points, strikes) for each team
 - Two Extra Points/Shots for both teams
 - Period (half, quarter)
 - The names of the two teams
+- Descriptions/Statuses of two teams
-- Penalties for hockey and similar games
+- Penalties with timers for hockey and similar games
 - Yellow and Red cards for soccer

 ### Additional features: